 About the Author:

 Born in Brazil, Alfredo Tisi is formally trained as an Metallurgical Engineer and IT Designer.
-Started to dedicate seriously in photography in the early 90’s.
-In 2000 published a photo book telling the history of the Architecture and Engineering in the region where Brazil was first settled by the Portuguese.
+Started to dedicate seriously in photography in the early 90s.
+In 2000, he published a photo book telling the history of the architecture and engineering in the region where Brazil was first settled by the Portuguese.
 The decision to dedicate full time to photography was then taken.
 In order to learn the best with the best, he relocated to Los Angeles, California.
-Worked with the best photographers and technicians, with the best equipment at the best photo labs, completing 11 years at A&I Photograph and Digital, in Hollywood, exercising several positions, culminating as a Printer at the Fine Arts Department.
+He worked with the best photographers and technicians, with the best equipment at the best photo labs, completing 11 years at A&I Photograph and Digital, in Hollywood, exercising several positions, culminating as a Printer at the Fine Arts Department.
 Following that, there was a brief stay at Richard Photolab, as member of the Digital Team.
-Today Alfredo Tisi owns Alfredo Tisi Imagery, where offers all his expertise in printing, retouching and shooting commercial and portraiture photography.
+Today Alfredo Tisi owns Alfredo Tisi Imagery, where he offers all his expertise in printing, retouching and shooting commercial and portraiture photography.